Homes for Ukraine – information for sponsors

 Sponsors are encouraged to make arrangements to meet the person(s) you are sponsoring on arrival and bring them to your accommodation.

-Individuals will be required to show:
+Individuals will need to show:

 - a Ukrainian passport or Ukrainian Government issued ID